Murder of Catherine Carroll: Parole

 In April 2020, Brian Doyle was granted day parole from the minimum security William Head Institution in British Columbia.
 Parsons was restricted from attending the hearing due to COVID-19 restrictions in place at the time of Doyle's release.

 In April 2021, Doyle's day parole was revoked after breaching the conditions of his release.
 During the hearing, Parsons read a 30-page victim impact statement to the parole board, which included previously unreported evidence against Doyle.
 Parsons stated that the NL Crown prosecutor only selected 31 pages of transcript from the video that was obtained in the Mr. Big police sting, that Doyle's admission to the murder included acts that clearly spoke to Doyle's premeditated intent to kill Carroll, and that the transcript of the video also revealed that Doyle had a previous criminal record for crimes he committed while living in the United States (during the time that police were unaware of his involvement in the Carroll murder).
 Parsons stated that he will never find peace and suffers with post-traumatic stress disorder over his ordeal, "If it wasn't for the corruption within the Newfoundland justice system, Brian Doyle would have been tried for first-degree murder, sentenced to life in prison, locked in a cage without parole for at least 25 years and I wouldn't have to endure this over and over."

 In June 2021, the Parole Board of Canada upheld its decision to revoke Brian Doyle's day parole.
 Parsons attended the hearing where he said, "It takes a little piece of me, but I will never stop fighting for my mom."

 In August 2022, Doyle was granted three months of day parole, despite efforts by Parsons to have Doyle remain in custody.

+In June 2023, Doyle was granted additional day parole with no set time limit.